 3 years full time / available part time

-Bachelor of Songwriting and Music Production is an inspiring degree that empowers students within their practice towards a sustainable career - a welcoming and inclusive learning environment for songwriters, composers and music producers.
+Bachelor of Songwriting and Music Production is an inspiring degree that empowers students within their creative practice towards a sustainable career - a welcoming and inclusive learning environment for songwriters, composers and music producers.
 We are committed to diversity with regard to both student intake and musical genre.

 Sara Retallick is an artist, musician, and educator whose work explores listening and human perceptions of sound through installation, live performance, recording, and research.
 Currently, she creates exploratory electronic music works under the name Golden Syrup and plays bass for post-punk trio Mod Con.